saycel/webph.one/README.md

 # webph.one
-The SayCel Webph.one - An App for Community Cell Networks
+The Rhizomatica Webph.one - An App for Community Cell Networks

 ## Development server